OAButton/discussion/README.md

 * a variety of other contributors who pop in and out

 we're all super friendly, say hello!
 The people involved in the project more broadly can be found here: https://openaccessbutton.org/about#team

+### How we handle bugs

+* Bugs are considered maintainance, rather than development.
+They are handled on a bug - by - bug basis independantly of sprints.
+* When a bug is filed on Github we will triage it to understand it's severity, and complexity.
+* A bug fix can be intergrated into a current sprint if desired - if needed we can move issues out of the sprint in this case.

 ### Terms